Love Me, Love Me Not...

 I no longer care if people like me or not.
 If they like me, brilliant, they are likely part of my tribe!
 I learned a long time ago it's none of my business what others think of me.
 The most important thing is liking and loving myself.
 I live my life to make myself happy because I'm the only one responsible for it.
 It's not my job to please everyone else, also that would be impossible to do.

-"A heart beats loves bleeds, Petals perfumed letters thorns Stained white satin bows."© - Stephanie Castle
+"A heart beats loves bleeds, Petals perfumed letters thorns Stained white satin bows."© by Rev. Stephanie Castle

 Love always changes us and leaves a permanent mark.
 It's up to us how.
 You get to decide if it will leave you in fear of being hurt again or with lessons that help you grow.